 If you want to head to Central America, you may want to consider Guatemala.
 The process to become a citizen or acquire residency is very straightforward and relatively inexpensive.
 The Guatemalan Investment Program allows foreign nationals to apply for full citizenship after purchasing government bonds in excess of $50,000.
 With flexible requirements and a quick-moving process, dual citizenship in Guatemala could be yours in less than a year.

 Do you have German ancestry?
 If your father (or mother depending on the year you were born) were German citizens when you were born, you may be eligible for an EU passport via Germany.
-Or, if you can prove your grandparents or great-grandparents were German, that may be enough to earn citizenship.
+Or, if you can prove your grandparents or great-grandparents were German, that may be enough to earn citizenship by descent.
 This includes those people who were stripped of citizenship during Nazi rule between 1933 and 1945.

 Having a father (or mother depending on what year you were born) who was a citizen of India at the time of your birth may qualify you to receive citizenship in India.
 For those with a grandparent or great-grandparent who had Indian citizenship, may be able to receive an Overseas Citizen of India card.
 While this isn’t full citizenship, it does give you legal permission to live, work, and own property in India (if you have never been a Pakistan or Bangladesh citizen).